orcasound/ambient-sound-analysis/README.md

 ### Visualizing the Data

-Now that the data has been processed, it can be visualized into spectrograms and graphs.
+Now that the data has been processed, it can be visualized into spectrograms and time series plots.

 #### Imports